michael-gokey-architect-26/bank/README.md

 Northstar is a teaching application built to answer two questions at the same time:

 1. How do we build modern Angular applications in Angular 22?
 2. How do we let several independent teams ship business capabilities without making the customer experience feel fragmented?
+We use **micro-frontends**!

 The platform is deliberately small enough to understand, but shaped like an enterprise system.
 It uses a Shell plus three independently deployable Angular remotes: **Accounts**, **Payments**, and **Trading**.